Vitamins and minerals: the basics

 You get calcium from dairy products like milk, cheese and yoghurt, fish with edible bones, like sardines and salmon, tofu and some green leafy vegetables, like kale and bok choy.
 Calcium builds strong bones and teeth.

 You get iodine from seafood, vegetables grown in iodine-rich soil, iodised salt and bread made with iodised salt.
 Most bakery and supermarket bread is made with iodised salt, which will give most people enough iodine.
 Iodine is essential for normal growth and tissue development, and helps control the ways your cells make energy and use oxygen.
-Pregnant women need higher levels of iodine.
+Pregnant and breastfeeding women need higher levels of iodine.

 You get zinc from meat, chicken, seafood, milk, seeds, tofu and wholegrain cereals.
 Zinc helps with growth, wound healing and immune system function.